hoist/api.hoi.io/docs/events.md

 ## Add an event [POST]

-create a new event with the name specified in the body
+Create a new event with the name specified in the body

 + Parameters